shrya2707/final_project/readme.txt

 -> stepRunner: Includes the class responsible for running the feature file along with stepDefinition package and create the extent report and cucumber reports.

+-> testNG: contains all the test case classes

+->utilities: contains the class for generating extent report in testNG

 2.src/test/resources- In this folder, we have
+-> TestNG package : which contains all the XML files to run our testNG cases in cross browser as well as parallel environment

 -> configuration file :which includes the browser setup, URL and other user details.

 -> extent properties file :which includes the location where the extent report is to be generated